-The course timetable for semesters one and two are outlined below, most classes will be hosted in Rocque Lab in Rhetoric House so as to facilitate social distancing.
+The course timetable for semesters one and two are outlined below, most classes will be hosted Computer Room 1 in Rhetoric House.
 Some modules will run in workshop format facilitating students to focus on developing thesis topics, especially in the second semester.
 The timetable has been organised to allow more than sufficient time for preparation for class and the timely completion of assignments.
 Students will have use of the department computer rooms.
-However these rooms are also used for general departmental teaching and also subject to social distancing requirements.
+However, these rooms are also used for general departmental teaching.
 Students should use their time in the computer lab as effectively as possible.
 The times below are core hours for each module.
 However, it is important to note that class activities may take place outside these hours and you will be advised in each module when this might occur, for example for longer workshops, field excursions and class assignments.